stoeps13/connections-doc/source/user/communities/t_com_create_rich_content.md

 1. To add a rich content page to your community:
 2. Add the Rich Content app to your community and the community Highlights page.
 For more information, see [Adding apps to increase capabilities](c_com_add_widgets.md) and [Adding apps and widgets to the Highlights page](c_com_highlights_widgets.md) respectively.

+    !!! note
-    **Note:** You can add multiple rich content pages to your community.
+    You can add multiple rich content pages to your community.
 Each new page appears beneath the previously added page.

 3. On the community Highlights page, in the **Rich Content** area, click **Add Content**.